Algafix/OSNMA/README.md

   * Authentication of the navigation data.
   * Support for Cold Start, Warm Start and Hot Start.
   * Support for the following events: EOC, NPK, PKREV, OAM.
-    * Missing data to validate the CREV event.
+    * Missing test vectors to validate the CREV and NMT events.

 **Extra optimizations** for a faster TTFAF:
   * Reconstruct broken HKROOT messages.
   * Reconstruct TESLA key from partial MACK messages.
   * Extract non-FLX tags from broken MACK messages.
+  * Link data from multiple subframes using the IOD.

 Current data **format supported**: